How do you check your Google rankings? Typing your keyword into Google, counting the results and then adding your position to a spreadsheet?

 |Nightwatch||$39||Not available||Affordable yearly plans, features great email reports (4/5)|

 |Morningscore||$95||$149||Too pricey just for rank tracking but there are some clever extra tools.
 (3/5)|

 |$129 (up to 1500)||A bit too basic for a rank tracker (3/5)|

 |ProRankTracker||$49||$129||Not too expensive but very clunky.
 Needs a better UI (2/5)|

 |Ahrefs||$99||$179 (up to 1500 keywords)||Excellent SEO tool but not for rank tracking as it doesn’t update daily.|

 Pretty interesting that SERPS tracking is something mainly smaller European countries offer, huh?
 I certainly didn’t expect that.

-So it’s no secret that AccuRanker is my favorite in the rank tracking arena.
+So it’s no secret that, AccuRanker is my favorite in the rank tracking arena – a pity their starting prices are so high.
 While most others offer additional features that may or may not be useful for you, AccuRanker is focussed just on SERPS tracking and is just a super polished software.

 So I think you’ll do just fine trying these two out.
 Both offer a 14-day free trial.